Learn why leading HR professionals trust ekincare! Read more

 Try not to shoot off emails when you’re angry.
 Take a deep breath first and reflect on what’s behind your anger.
 Anger-driven emails almost always do more harm than good, to sender and receiver alike.

-Take Time to Stretch.
 Take a mid-day break from the office and step outside to do some basic stretching.
 Stretching is good for maintaining a healthy body, and taking the opportunity to study how your muscles move and feel is a great opportunity for mindfulness.

 Focus on what's important!